Setting up a recruitment agency in Switzerland: Requirements and costs

 Calculate the costs of your company incorporation here.

 Formation costs: When forming a GmbH or AG in Switzerland, the certificate of incorporation must be notarized by a notary.
 Notary fees vary depending on the canton and are typically between CHF 700 and CHF 2,000.
-Nexova covers these notary fees and offers company formation for just CHF 490.
+Nexova covers these notary fees and offers company formation for just CHF 590.
+Nexova is able to offer this all-inclusive price thanks to streamlined workflows and an established relationship with a notary, keeping notary costs well below the typical market rate.

 Commercial register entry: The company must be entered in the commercial register in order to obtain a license for a recruitment agency.
 The fees for this amount to around CHF 600 to 700.

-Permit: The fee for issuing the brokerage or rental license is CHF 750-1,650, depending on the work involved.
+Permit: The fee for issuing the placement and staff leasing licence is CHF 750-1,650, depending on the work involved.

 Other costs incurred: These include costs for office rent, office equipment, software and marketing.